 Once you get the hang of things, you can play around with temperature and time to adjust the flavor and texture of your yogurt to your liking.

-Let's talk temperature first.
+Let’s talk temperature first.
 The base recipe requires you to heat the milk to 180°F before cooling it down.
 But what if the milk stays at 180°F for several minutes?
-What happens if you increase the temperature a bit, say to 195°F ?
+Alternatively, what happens if you increase the temperature a bit, say, to 195°F?

 It turns out both methods will yield a thicker and creamier texture.
 It’s a great tip you can use to experiment and produce your dream yogurt in the next batch!